ERICA MAAS SHIPPEE

 As a teacher, Nathan emphasizes building strong fundamental skills that enable students to move successfully between musical contexts and play the music that makes them love music, whatever that may be.
 He is passionate about helping students to discover their own musical voice.

-Nathan is currently accepting piano students of all ages and has teaching availability on Wednesday afternoons and evenings.
+Nathan is currently accepting piano students of all ages and has teaching availability on Tuesday and Wednesday evenings.